olegsinavski/sparse_rrt/README.md

 run_standard_experiment('sst_car', visualization=False)
 ```

-This will run SST planner with non-holonomic car system, implemented in C++ and print out statistics.
+This will run SST planner with nosn-holonomic car system, implemented in C++ and print out statistics.
 Right now, the reported statistics are the number of iterations
 executed, the number of nodes stored, and the solution length in
 seconds.